Surveyors: Paving the Future

 Although traditional surveying is alive and well, modern tools revolutionize how surveyors gather spatial data for GIS analysis.

 Unmanned Aerial Vehicles, or UAVs, can gather data on 400 acres of land in one hour.
-These drones use HD cameras and photogrammetry to get more detailed images of your project boundaries, saving time and money.
+These drones use HD cameras and photogrammetry to get more detailed images of your property boundaries, saving time and money.

-3D laser scanning, or LiDAR, gives you a detailed 3D model of land or a structure.
+On the other hand, 3D laser scanning, or LiDAR, gives you a detailed 3D model of land or a structure.
 Decrease labor costs and increase accuracy with true-to-life models for better projects.

 Registered Land Surveyors and their crews synthesize this field data with research and expertise for your project.
 Stay compliant and on budget with smart research from a professional surveyor.